Google Fax: How to Send and Receive Faxes with a Google Fax Number

 These are fax-to-email numbers that are free to reach, and are billed for incoming calls.
 Not so long ago, the only way to request them was through your phone company, using a physical line.
 Now, services are able to offer numbers with different toll-free prefixes including: 800, 888, 877, 866, 855, 844 and 833.

-These are a special kind of Google fax numbers because they are not offered right away when you create an account, yet you can request one of these for an additional fee (RingCentral, for example, charges you a $30 setup fee).
+A vanity number is a special kind of Google fax numbers because they are not offered right away when you create an account, yet you can request one of these for an additional fee (RingCentral, for example, charges you a $30 setup fee).

 Vanity numbers are simply numbers that spell a certain word.
 I’m sure you have seen them before, they look like this: 1-800-DOCTORS, 313-KANSASFC, etc.

-Porting An Existing Fax Number
+Porting a Google Voice Fax Number

 Changing your fax number and updating your contacts can be a real pain in the you-know-where, especially when you have had a fax number for years.
 In these cases we recommend you move your current number to a digital platform.